SciFoSX (SFX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SciFoSX Historical Price

-According to the latest data gathered on SciFoSX live price page, the current price of SciFoSX is 0USD.
-The circulating supply of SciFoSX(SFX) is 998.09M SFX , giving it a market capitalization of $5.40K.
+According to the latest data gathered on SciFoSX live price page, the current price of SciFoSX is 0.00000514USD.
+The circulating supply of SciFoSX(SFX) is 998.09M SFX , giving it a market capitalization of $5.13K.

 - 24-hour0.00%$ --$ --$ --